BeataWereszczynska/SML_forged_banknotes/README.md

 The project is licensed under the **MIT license**.
 See the LICENSE file for license rights and limitations.

 ## You may also like
-**UML_forged_banknotes** - UML dimensionality reduction and clustering models for predicting if a banknote is genuine or not based on the dataset from OpenML containing wavelet analysis results for genuine and forged banknotes - practical exercise (https://github.com/BeataWereszczynska/UML_forged_banknotes).
+**UML_forged_banknotes** - Unsupervised machine learning dimensionality reduction and clustering models for predicting if a banknote is genuine or not based on the dataset from OpenML containing wavelet analysis results for genuine and forged banknotes - practical exercise (https://github.com/BeataWereszczynska/UML_forged_banknotes).